parklet/inline_editable/README.md

 ### Placeholders

 For any element which needs a placeholder, add a `data-inline-placeholder-text` attribute with a value of the intended placeholder.
-Also, any element which has that data attribute must also have an accompanying `inline-placeholder` class which specifies the content via an `:after` pseudo-element.
+A stylesheet will be prepended to head which will provide the necessary css to display the content of that attribute.

 Examples